ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - The number and type of *operations* performed, and the cost of data *transfer*.
     - The selected data redundancy option.
 - Each **object** that then be accessed via a **unique URL**
+- a blob max 200TB, and no limit for number of blobs

 ### Azure Files
 use for: